An Empirical Study of Realized GNN Expressiveness: Conclusion and Future Work

+This paper undertakes a thorough empirical re-evaluation of GNN expressiveness, presenting the most comprehensive findings thus far.
+To address previous limitations on measurement, this study introduces a novel dataset called BREC, along with a test methodology named RPC.
+The experiment reveals a noticeable disparity between theoretical expectations and realized expressiveness.
+The algorithms implemented for the first time also provide valuable tools.

-Apart from the expressiveness comparison based on GI, there are some other metrics for GNN expressiveness evaluation, including substructure counting, diameter counting and bio-connectivity checking, etc. However, these tests are often conducted on datasets not designed for expressiveness comparison~\citep{huang2022boosting}, which may lead to biased results caused by spurious correlations.
-That is, some methods may not be able to count a specific substructure but can capture another property that happens to associate with the substructure count, leading to false high performance.
-This problem can be alleviated in BREC because of the high difficulty.
-We reveal the data generation process of BREC in Appendix~\ref{app:generation}, hoping that researchers can utilize them in more tasks.
+In addition to the expressiveness comparison primarily based on graph isomorphism (GI), there exist several alternative metrics for expressiveness evaluation, such as substructure countings.
+However, they are often conducted on datasets not specifically designed for expressiveness~\citep{huang2022boosting,zhao2022from,chen2020can}, which can lead to biased results caused by spurious correlations.
+Certain methods may encounter difficulties in identifying a specific substructure, but they might successfully capture another property that is correlated with substructures, thereby yielding false indications of high performance.
+This problem can be alleviated by BREC with difficult graphs.
+We reveal the generation process of BREC in Appendix~\ref{app:generation} to be utilized in more tasks.
+We also hope realized expressiveness will aid researchers exploring in other domains.